perchlabs/webird/README.md

 #### Configure final dist environment:

-**Warning**: At this point it will be assumed that you are inside of the portable `dist` directory wherever it is now located (or named).
+**Attention**: At this point it will be assumed that you are inside of the portable `dist` directory wherever it is now located (or named).

 1. Generate nginx configuration with : `./run nginx | sudo tee /etc/nginx/sites-available/dist.webird.io`.
 2. Enable nginx file: `sudo ln -s /etc/nginx/sites-available/dist.webird.io /etc/nginx/sites-enabled/dist.webird.io`